Former Nevada Assembly Speaker arrested on DUI charges

 Perkins, 59, now a lobbyist with an eponymous firm, was pulled over at 12:08 a.m. on Tuesday on South Carson Street, the main thoroughfare in the capital, after a traffic officer clocked him going 40 mph in a 25 mph zone, an incident report shows.

-After allegedly smelling alcohol, the officer administered a Breathalyzer test that showed a blood alcohol level of 0.11 percent, higher than the legal limit for drivers of 0.08 percent, the report says.
+After smelling alcohol, the officer administered a Breathalyzer test that showed a blood alcohol level of 0.11 percent, higher than the legal limit for drivers of 0.08 percent, the report said.

 Perkins served in the Assembly from 1992 to 2006 and was speaker of the Assembly from 2001 to 2006.
 He also served on the Henderson Police Department for 25 years, retiring as its chief.

-Lobbying clients of The Perkins Company include the city of Henderson, Clark County, Newmont Mining and the Nevada Press Association, of which the Las Vegas Review-Journal is a member.
+Lobbying clients of The Perkins Company have included Henderson, Clark County, Newmont Mining and the Nevada Press Association, of which the Las Vegas Review-Journal is a member.

 Contact Steve Sebelius at SSebelius@reviewjournal.com.
 Follow @SteveSebelius on Twitter.